andoowhy/EgoCS/README.md

 Following this convention literally, Systems are completely isolated from one another.
 To allow inter-system communication, EgoCS uses **Events** and a global **Event Queue**:

-- Systems can register **Event Handlers** (methods) for Specified events.
+- Systems can register **Event Handlers** (methods) for specified Events.
 Multiple Systems can handle the same Event.
 - Event objects can be created while a System is starting or updating (Ex: Collision, Win, etc).
 These Events are automatically sent to the back of the global Event Queue.
 - After every System has updated, every Event in the Event Queue is Handled, and the Queue is cleared.